 Alex regularly appears in small claims track matters for both Claimants and Defendants.
 Alex's practice encompasses the entire gamut of civil practice including RTA claims, contractual disputes and possession proceedings.

-Increasingly Alex is instructed on interim applications as well as more complex Fast and Multi-Track disputes.
+Alex is rountinely instructed on interim applications as well as more complex Fast and Multi-Track disputes.

 Alex has also appeared in the High Court in relation to obtaining interim injunctions and has most recently provided a webinar, as part of chambers team, on Super Injunctions.